mmartin4972/data-buddy/docs/design_notebook.md

         - Local Tax
         - Sales Tax
         - Property Tax
-- db_dashboard is going to be the name of the local electrum application that has access to the entire database and is able to show the user a multitude of information.
-You are going to have to establish some special rules on how to create it, so that another application cannot impersonate db_dashboard, since it should have access to every application
+- manager is going to be the name of the local electrum application that has access to the entire database and is able to show the user a multitude of information.
+You are going to have to establish some special rules on how to create it, so that another application cannot impersonate manager, since it should have access to every application

 # Ongoing List of Things TODO
 ## Server